 - Online Resources and Tools: Use of educational websites, apps, and software to supplement learning.

-- Blended Learning: Combines traditional classroom instruction with online learning activities, giving students some control over time, place, and pace of learning.
+- Blended Learning: Combines traditional classroom instruction with online learning activities, giving children some control over time, place, and pace of learning.

 - Self-Awareness and Management: Teaching students to understand and manage their emotions, set goals, and develop empathy.